 Through the decades, the historic Olde Marco Inn's dining room has evolved into a gracious Victorian setting with a cranberry glass chandelier and Audubon prints.
 Bistro Soleil, with its delightful Continental interpretations, sheds new light on the culinary tradition.
 For starters, the cream of wild mushroom soup with port wine foam, or Prince Edward Island mussels steamed with herbs and white wine immerse you in Chef Denis Meurgue's irresistible style.
 Reasonably priced follow-up courses continue to tantalize with offerings such as rack of lamb provencale, slow-roasted crispy Long Island duck a l'orange, grouper topped with crab and capers in lemon butter sauce, fresh beignets with chantilly, and homemade warm apple tarte tatin with vanilla ice cream and balsamic vinegar reduction.

 This class-act Third Street South restaurant occupies the historic Naples Mercantile Building and a pleasant Rome-reminiscent courtyard to its west.
-There's another courtyard out back for the best inventory of al fresco dining in Naples.
-Inside, you will find an inviting dining area, spacious bar and large, open kitchen complete with a traditional wood-burning oven.
+There's another courtyard out back for the best inventory of al fresco dining in Naples, plus a seasonal The Club Room for an elevated experience with live jazz.
+Inside the main dining area, you will find an inviting setting, a spacious bar and large, open kitchen complete with a traditional wood-burning oven.
 Some of the pasta, such as the pappardelle with braised veal, is made in house.
 Many of the ingredients for the wood-fired pizza, such as cheeses and sausage, get shipped from Italy.
-There are short ribs with smoked tomatoes or pan-roasted black grouper for dinner, chicken and caramelized pear salad for lunch and cannoli cheesecake and gelati for dessert.
+There are short ribs with smoked tomatoes or grilled black grouper with Manila clams for dinner, chicken and caramelized pear salad for lunch and cannoli cheesecake and gelati for dessert.